Alluxio/alluxio/docs/en/Running-Alluxio-on-Mesos.md

 From anywhere with Alluxio installed:

-1. Set the configuration property "alluxio.integration.mesos.alluxio.jar.url" to point to an Alluxio tarball
+1. Set the configuration property `alluxio.integration.mesos.alluxio.jar.url` to point to an Alluxio tarball
 2. Launch the Alluxio Mesos framework

 {% include Running-Alluxio-on-Mesos/alluxio-mesos.md %}